-Cases of oral cancer have been reported in people who had taken Doxil for more than one year.
+Cases of secondary oral cancer have been reported in people who had taken Doxil for more than one year.
 The oral cancer was diagnosed during treatment and up to 6 years after the last dose.
 Your doctor will examine you at regular times for the signs and symptoms of oral cancer.

 If you are pregnant, planning to become pregnant, or nursing, inform your doctor.
 Doxil can cause fetal harm.
 Nursing should be discontinued during treatment with Doxil.
 Females and males of reproductive potential should use effective contraception during and for 6 months following treatment with Doxil.
 Doxil may cause temporary or permanent infertility.